xiaoxiao921/SharpMenu/README.md

 - Put SharpMenu.dll in plugins which contains the BigBaseV2 equivalent in csharp.

 ## Build environment
+To set up the build environment :
+- Make sure Net 6 SDK is installed
+- You may need to edit the #pragma lib in SharpHost to target your actual host path
-To set up the build environment, run the following commands in a terminal:
+- Run the following commands in a terminal:
 ```dos
 git clone <ThisRepoURL> --recursive
 cd SharpHost
 GenerateProjects.bat
 ```
-It'll generate a .sln for VS, but : you'll have to add the c# projects manually until a script that does it is done (Add Existing Project, select the .csproj files)
+It'll generate a .sln for VS, the .csproj that are generated from premake actually contains a lot of useless stuff but it should still work.